-We analyze the quantitative asset pricing implications of industry concentration and strategic rivalry by embedding oligopolistic competition into an endowment economy.
-Rivalry intensity endogenously increases as the discount rate (expected growth) rises (declines), because peers care less about future cooperation.
-In theory and data, we decompose industries' exposure to consumption risk into two components, reflecting news about expected growth and discount rates.
-More profitable (value) industries are more exposed to discount-rate (expected-growth) fluctuations.
-The industry-level gross profitability and value premium become more pronounced after controlling for the book-to-market ratio and gross profitability, respectively.
-Finally, we exploit the exogenous variation in industries' market structures and growth dynamics instrumented using unexpected large tariff cuts and natural disasters to test the central mechanisms.
+We analyze the quantitative asset-pricing implications of peers' strategic rivalry by embedding oligopolistic competition within an endowment economy.
+Rivalry intensity increases endogenously as the discount rate rises or expected growth declines, because peers care less about future cooperation.
+We decompose industries' exposure to consumption risk into two components, reflecting news about expected growth and discount rates.
+More profitable and value industries are more exposed to discount-rate and expected-growth fluctuations, respectively.
+Finally, we exploit the exogenous variation in the growth dynamics and market structure of industries, instrumented using natural disasters and unexpected large tariff cuts respectively, to test the central mechanisms.